mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 If you look at the `days_seen_bits` field in `telemetry.clients_last_seen`, you'll see seemingly random whole numbers, some as large as nine digits.
-How can we interpret these.
+How should we interpret these?

 For very small numbers, it may be possible to interpret the value by eye.
 A value of `1` means the client was active on `submission_date` only